Genetic Research Projects

 Humans migrated >200,00 years ago from Africa.
 Throughout the years, the migratory populations grew more and more genetically distinct from each other.
 However, with the founding of the New World, individuals from Europe and Africa migrated west and began genetically mixing with each other and the Native populations of the Americas.
 This genetic mixture produced what is termed genetically admixed populations.

-Scientists have been able for a long time to use genetic markers to differentiate populations that had been geographically separated for generations.
+Latinos are primarily descendants of pre-Columbian Native Americans, Africans, and Europeans, whereas African Americans have varying proportions of European and African ancestry.
+Scientists have been able for a long time to use genetic markers to differentiate between populations that had been geographically separated for generations.
 This is possible because the relative frequency of these markers differentiates over time among groups that do not intermix, a process known as genetic drift.
+Recent advances in genetics have allowed us to go further and estimate the relative proportions of ancestral groups in admixed populations such as Latinos and African Americans.

 Race and ethnicity are complex concepts that incorporate both sociocultural and genetic factors.
 For this reason, their use in clinical practice is controversial.
-However, race and ethnicity are used to define the normal values in pulmonary function tests (PFTs), and different equations are used to determine expected lung volumes for African Americans, Mexican Americans, and Whites.
+However, race and ethnicity are used to define the normal values in pulmonary function tests (PFTs), and racial/ethnic-specific equations are used to determine expected lung volumes for African Americans, Mexican Americans, and Whites.
 Since measured lung function is compared to the expected values derived from these reference equations, ensuring that these reference equations are accurate has profound implications in diagnosing disease, determining severity, establishing disability claims, and determining priority for lung transplantation.

 lung function by ancestry